dwachura/restx/README.md

 represent different service errors and thus should be converted into payloads with different code and message (basing, for example, on one of the fault's property).
 To support such cases, payload generators use (fault) **causes** in their work.
 Causes can be understood as simple wrappers that let to identify concrete "reasons of fault".
-They are created during payload generation process by **cause resolvers** and to be further used by
+They are created during payload generation process by **cause resolvers** and are further processed by generators to generate actual payload of a response.
-**cause processors** which are responsible for actual generation of response payloads.

 ## Usage examples